garciagr/orlaithshoreweb/README.txt

 	Lightbox Gallery:

- 		The actual gallery function is powered by my Poptrox plugin.
+ 		The actual gallery function is powered by Poptrox plugin.
 For info on how that works, go here: github.com/ajlkn/jquery.poptrox

 		Rows: